mjordan/introduction_to_relational_databases/README.md

 ```
 You'll notice repetition in the book_id, title, and ISBN columns in the results.
 Those columns are the ones we're asking for in the query, so the response is correct, since we're also asking for the date of publication from the Editions table, which in our results contains the correct values.

 You'll also notice that in this last query, we referred to Books.book_id and Editions.book_id.
-Since the column book_id exists in more than one table, we need to disambiguate which book_id column we mean.
+Because the column book_id exists in more than one table, we need to disambiguate which book_id column we mean.
 RDBMSs let us refer columns in specific tables this way (in fact, they require it in situations where the column name is ambiguous).

 ### Relational database management systems

 #### Common systems

-There are many proprietary and open source relational database management systems (RDBMSs).
+There are many proprietary and open source RDBMSs.
 The most common include:

 * [MySQL](https://www.mysql.com/)
 * [PostgreSQL](http://www.postgresql.org/)